 Your Business Name & Your Domain Name

+The first starting a business job is choosing a name.
 Sometimes choosing a name for your business is easy; your name plus what you do, “Joe Bloggs Painting & Decorating,” for example.
 Other times it can be much more complicated and these days the name of your business doesn’t just appear on your shop sign or the side of your van it is all over the internet; your website and social media.
 It’s a difficult decision, so here are a few tips…

 If you are going with .com then SiteGround is good for hosting and domain.
 If you are choosing .ie then Hosting Ireland have an excellent user experience dashboard.
 I would still recommend SiteGround for hosting, regardless of the domain extension you choose.

 These days, choosing a platform to build your website is pretty much a no brainer… WordPress, it’s the only choice.
 If you are building it from scratch yourself WordPress offers the most user friendly interface available.
 If you intend to employ a web designer, choose one that works with WordPress, you will need to use the site after they have finished their work.